Anti-Bribery for Sales · Module 2 of 2

 File the incident note.
 The policy already covers it.

-The procedure exists.
+Procedure exists.
 Karen has the file note.
-The playoff tickets never went.
-The bid went out clean.
-Drafting an incident note for next year\'s audit is enough.
+Tickets never went.
+Bid went out clean.
+An incident note for next year's audit is enough.
 Anything more risks turning a clean win into a witch hunt of a senior bid manager.

 Portrait of Erin Davies, CFO